HKati/pulse-release-gates-0.1/pulse_pd/README.md

   ]
 }

+---

-nterpreting results (v0 guidance)
+## Interpreting results (v0 guidance)

 High PI does not claim new physics.

 High PI suggests a region where:

-decision is unstable (DS low),
+- the decision is unstable (DS low),

-multiple valid views disagree (MI high),
+- multiple admissible views disagree (MI high),

-boundary is tense/sharp (GF high).
+- the decision boundary is sharp or tense (GF high).

-Use the top PI CSV to trace back to the original events/regions and inspect:
+Use the top PI CSV to trace back to original events/regions and inspect:

-boundary neighborhoods (cuts / thresholds)
+- boundary neighborhoods (cuts / thresholds),

-“discarded” bands that were previously considered uninteresting
+- “discarded” bands previously considered uninteresting,

-analysis regions that are sensitive to small shifts
+- regions sensitive to small parameter shifts.

+---

-Development notes
+## Development notes

 This is v0: the goal is a minimal, inspectable implementation.

-The preferred runtime target is standard Linux/CI; keep dependencies minimal.
+Preferred runtime target: standard Linux / CI.

 Plotting requires matplotlib (runner).
-Exporter is matplotlib-free.
+CSV export is matplotlib-free.

+---

-Next steps
+## Next steps

-Add a small “adapter stub” that exports real analysis features into X.npz following the schema.
+Add a small adapter stub that exports real analysis features into X.npz following the schema.

 Add a minimal CI smoke test that generates toy X and runs the exporter (to prevent regressions).